-Understanding and knowing how to read MACD indicator is important for success in trading.
-It gives you reliable buy and sell signals.
+Knowing how to read MACD indicator is important for getting appropriate buy and sell signals for swing trading.

 Reading MACD or Moving Average Convergence Divergence is an important part of technical analysis.
 MACD is a technical oscillator.
 In fact, MACD is a dual indicator.
 This is because it has characteristics of an oscillator as well as a moving average.

 MACD indicator was developed by Gerald Appel.
 It is considered as a more reliable and important technical indicator.

 It is important that as a trader you know how to read the MACD.

 When plotted on a graph, we see that MACD oscillator is made up of two lines :

 MACD Line, also known as faster Line, is made up of difference of Exponential Moving Averages for closing prices of two time periods.
 These two time periods are usually 12 and 26.
 It can be 12 and 26 days or 12 and 26 weeks, depending upon how you want to use it.

 The MACD signal line, also known as slower line, involves exponential moving average of closing prices of the security.
 It can be for a period of 9 days or 9 weeks.
 Most commonly used set of numbers to draw MACD is 9, 12 and 26.
 However, you can adjust these numbers according to your trading preferences.